xieyuheng/inner/beliefs/00001-good-code-is-easy-to-change.md

 We should just use Scalable-C style OOP, and use classes to implement real interfaces.

-# Record is about polymorphism and can not be encoded by Lambda
+# Record can not be encoded by Lambda

 We know that lambda can encode inductive datatypes, but how about record types (with OOP in mind)?